lyft/universal-async-component/README.md

     ],
 }
 ```
-Note: this is a bit of hack and will go away once Webpack opens up API to hook into module resolution code replacement.
-[Issue](https://github.com/webpack/webpack/issues/5344)
+Note: this will go away once React can render async components